redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-spring.md

 ![SwaggerUI](../images/018_stack_spring.png "SwaggerUI")

-and in Redis Insight we can see the backing RediSearch query:
+and in Redis Insight we can see the backing query:

 ![RedisInsight](../images/019_stack_spring.png "RedisInsight Profiler")